codesplinta/busser/README.md

 - `useBus()`: used to setup communication from one component to another using the events routed via the central event bus (pub/sub).
 - `useOn()`: used to setup event handlers on the central event bus.
 - `useUpon()`: used to wrap a callback with `useCallback` automatically.
+- `useProperty()`: used to manage a single string value that has a finite set of values.
 - `useList()`: used to manage a list (array) of things (objects, strings, numbers e.t.c).
 - `useCount()`: used to manage counting the occurence of an event or addition of enitities (items in a list (data structure)).
 - `useRoutingChanged()`: used to respond to a SPA page route changes via events.